UKHomeOffice/lev-web-ui/README.md

 If running the ui with npm against an iam environment, this env variable can be set in the command or an .env file can be used.
 The IAM_USER variable should be set to the same user that the iam env is using, to enable access.

+### api integration

+The api expects a client header to be set that is added by another service.
+For local development and testing, this variable (API_ORIGINAL_CLIENT) can be added in a .env file and will be used in requests to the locally running api.